chopshop1/nixos/README.md

 2. **Configure host specifics**
    - Edit `hosts/devbox/user-settings.nix` to set your hostname, username, timezone, and **SSH public key**.
 Providing a key disables password login; if left `null`, the user password defaults to `changeme` and is forced to reset on first login.
    - Update the `root`/`boot` blocks in the same file with the device paths, labels, or UUIDs for your disks.
-Leave `boot.device = null` if you do not mount a separate EFI partition.
+Leave `boot.device = null` when you do not mount a separate EFI system partition.
+   - Adjust the `bootLoader` block: defaults target legacy/BIOS installs via GRUB on `/dev/sda`.
+For systemd-boot, set `type = "systemd-boot"` and provide an EFI partition via the `boot` block.
    - Optionally adjust modules or add overlays under `modules/` for custom needs.

 3. **Install using flakes**